-If you already trade in a problematic broker, the solution is not only limited to withdraw all funds and immediately close the trading account.
+If you already trade in a problematic broker, the solution is not only limited to withdrawing all funds and immediately closing the trading account.
 Before deciding to reach the point of no return, consider these two things:

 Fyi, you can also provide reviews and testimonials on the broker reviews at BrokerXplorer.
 Just type your broker's name in the available field and click on the "review" button to get there.